EMPIRE AREA MUSEUM

 Heritage Day Celebration 2025

-The museum's annual Heritage Day celebration was held this year on Saturday, October 11 with special exhibits and old-fashioned tricks and treats.
+The museum's annual Heritage Day celebration was held on Saturday, October 11, 2025 with special exhibits and old-fashioned tricks and treats.
 Treats included Moomers ice cream, free popcorn and samples of homemade maple sugar candy, sauerkraut cake, apple cider and butter made on site.
 Exhibits included demonstrations of yarn spinning, hand quilting, rug hooking, chair caning, corn shelling, washboard laundering, sauerkraut making and log cutting.
 Many thanks to all the museum members, volunteers and friends who contributed to another successful event!

 Deering Table Acquisition